 Communication Hub Sample Data: Provides a sample data for the relevant field in ASN file for Communications Hub.
 Where relevant, regional examples are provided.
 These samples are supplied to illustrate to DCC Users what the data will look like.
 They are not exhaustive and are subject to change as long as compliant with required format.

-Aerial Sample Data: Provides a sample data for the relevant field in ASN file for Aerial.
+Aerial Sample Data: Provides a sample data for the relevant field in ASN file for aerial.
 These samples are supplied to illustrate to DCC Users what the data will look like.
 They are not exhaustive and are subject to change as long as compliant with required format.

 Table 1: ASN Field Specification